elastic/package-spec/README.md

 An Elastic Package is a collection of assets for the Elastic Stack.
 In addition, it contains manifest files which contain additional information about the package.
 The exact content and structure of a package are described by the package spec.
 In the following is a high level overview of a package.

-A package is downloaded as a .zip file for the package-registry by Fleet inside Kibana.
+A package is downloaded as a .zip file from the package-registry by Fleet inside Kibana.
 The zip file is then unpacked and each asset is installed into the related API.

 ## Asset organisation